joomla/Manual/docs/about/documentation.md

 2. Use [github dev](https://github.com/github/dev) to make the changes on the github server.

 ## Install Docusaurus

-To install Docusaurus on your own machine use
+To install Docusaurus on your own machine you should initialise a local git repository and clone the manual from the forked copy in your githut repository into this git instance.

+Then change directory to your local git repository and issue:

 ```
 $ npm install